prathamesh-dukare/slides-controll/INSTALLATION.md

 ## 🎉 Congratulations!

-You have successfully set up the Slide Control project.
-You can now use the web client to control your slides.
+You have successfully set up the Slide Control project